 - The Trustee, who is the person who administers and distributes the assets of a Revocable Trust, does not file the Trust with the probate court, and therefore, unlike a Will, a Revocable Trust can remain confidential.

 - As the Grantor of a Revocable Trust, you can establish continuing trusts that will take effect upon your death for your children and grandchildren that will also avoid probate.

 - A Revocable Trust permits the Grantor to change the terms of the Trust at any time during the Grantor’s lifetime, whereas an Irrevocable Trust does not permit the Grantor to make any changes to the Trust once it is established.
 Unlike a Revocable Trust, which uses the Grantor’s social security number as the tax identification number, an Irrevocable Trust has its own separate tax identification number and typically transfers made to an irrevocable trust have transfer tax consequences for the transferor.

 - If you are married and the combined value of both spouses’ assets exceeds the current applicable exclusion amount you can establish a Revocable Trust with a bypass trust to utilize both spouses’ estate tax exclusions to reduce or eliminate estate taxes.
-Under the 2012 Tax Relief Act, the federal exclusion amount is $5 million and is adjusted each for inflation.
+Under the 2017 Tax Act, the federal exclusion amount is $10 million and is adjusted each year for inflation, however, if congress does not extend the current legislation before January 1, 2026, the federal exclusion amount will revert to $5 million as indexed for inflation.